 Research suggests that loneliness is as bad for your health as smoking 15 cigarettes a day.
 So, if you have elderly neighbours, pop round to chat over a cuppa.
 Or, if you see a senior in a shop or street and there’s a way to engage with them, do so.
 Sometimes, the elderly don’t speak to people for days on end and their only contact is through going shopping.
 Consider inviting an elderly neighbor in for a coffee to chat; you're sure to learn something from them, too.

 Help the aged: connect with your elders shutterstock/halfpoint

 A tried and tested idea for an act of random kindness, offering to pay for the caffeine fix of someone else in the queue is an inexpensive and easy way of spreading some cheer.
 It's quick and gets immediate results (mine's a soya cappuccino, thanks!).

 Twitter and Facebook can be full of negativity, bitter trolls and oneupmanship.
 At the same time, we often get in the habit of breezing through social media posts and articles without actually reading things properly.
 Change all that by being nice.
 If you read a social media post or a well-written article that touches you, take a few seconds to leave a positive comment and let the author know.
 Why not start by telling us what you think of this article below?

 Speaking of sharing, your last act of random kindness could be to share this article on social media and help to spread love and happiness as far and wide as possible.
 Let's all try to make a difference together! ●

 Main image: Oksana Mizina/Shutterstock.com

 How many of these random acts of kindness ideas have you tried?
 How did they go?
 Has anyone ever surprised you with one of these tips?

-Calvin edits the happiness.com magazine, as well being an artist and lover of swimming, yoga, dancing to house/techno, and all things vintage!
+Calvin edits the happiness magazine, makes collage artwork and loves swimming, yoga, dancing to house/techno, and all things vintage!
 Find out more.